ShabalalaWATP/VRAgent/README.md

    - Detailed findings tables with CVE/CWE links
    - CVSS scores and EPSS exploitation probabilities
 5. Generate **SBOM** exports in CycloneDX or SPDX format

+#### Using the Learning Hub

+1. Click the **Learn** icon in the sidebar (or navigate to `/learn`)
+2. Browse topics organized by category:
+   - **About VRAgent**: How scanning works, AI analysis, architecture
+   - **Security Fundamentals**: Kill Chain, MITRE ATT&CK, OWASP
+   - **Practical Guides**: Pentesting, mobile security, API security
+3. Each topic includes:
+   - In-depth explanations with examples
+   - Quick reference tables
+   - Links to external resources
+   - Practical tips and best practices

 ---